We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 The DCTNRO considers it unprofessional to withdraw from an offer at very short notice, that is, less than 1 month prior to the start date.
 Patient safety may be affected if there is insufficient cover within a unit.

-Therefore, applicants must take up any post that they have formally accepted and work the contractual notice period before leaving a job, unless the employer has reasonable time to make other arrangements.
-This is at the discretion of the employing Trust and the DCTNRO cannot support any disputes between Trust and trainee over late withdrawal from posts.
+Therefore, you must take up any post that you have formally accepted and work the contractual notice period before leaving a job, unless the employer has reasonable time to make other arrangements.
+This is at the discretion of the employing Trust and the DCTNRO cannot support any disputes between you and the Trust over late withdrawal from posts.

 Please consider other applicants and colleagues who may not have received an offer through the national recruitment process and remain on the reserve list for an offer.
 If you withdraw from a post at very short notice, it is unlikely that this post could be re-offered to another applicant, removing the opportunity of a training placement for a colleague.